-HEALING IMPOTENT MAN ON THE SABBATH "Therefore did the Jews persecute Jesus, and sought to slay Him, because He had done these things on the Sabbath day."
-John 5:16.
+"Therefore did the Jews persecute Jesus, and sought to stay Him, because He had done these things on the Sabbath day."
+John 5:16 ٠

 16. Into what perplexity did Christ's working of miracles on the Sabbath throw the Pharisees?

 "Therefore said some of the Pharisees, This man is not of God, because He keepeth not the Sabbath day.
-Others said, How can a man that is a sinner do such miracles?"
+Others said, How can a man that is a sinner do such miracles?
 And there was a division among them."
 John 9:16.